morashid92/dishwasher-app/README.md

 ### Unit Tests
 The unit tests are written using the Jest library.
 This is recommended by the React community and hence a great choice for unit testing.
 The tests also make use of Enzyme to test that the individual components are tested using html elements and classes.
 The usual format for tests are that for each component, there is a corresponding test in the same directory level.

-To run the unit tests, open a new terminal window and type `npm run test:unit`
+To run the unit tests, assuming you are inside `client/`,  type `npm run test:unit`

 ### Browser Tests

 The browser tests make use of Jest and Puppeteer and are configured using a set up and teardown approach.
 This is so that configuration of the tests is kept in one place away from the actual test files.
-The tests use `jest-environment-node` to configure a node environment and to launch the chromium browser (This is currently set to point to Chromium binary path on my machine and ideally should be running in docker but I have kept it simple for the sake of this coding test).
+The tests use `jest-environment-node` to configure a node environment and to launch the chromium browser (This is currently set to point to Chromium binary path on my machine and ideally should be running in docker but I have kept it simple for the sake of this coding test and you might have to point it to yours by running `which chromium`).

 *Note: The tests also rely on the Server app to be running as they are not yet configured to respond to mocked data which would be my ideal approach*

-To run the unit tests, open a new terminal window and type `npm run test:browser`
+To run the browser tests, assuming you are in `client/` run `npm run test:browser`

 ## Accessibility